Spishak/46656-Numbered-Word-List-For-Dice-Generated-Passphrases/README.md

 Find the number on the list, and write down the word next to it.

 EFF recommends making a passphrase at least six words long.
+EFF knows way more than me, so I say roll at least five more times.

 Roll the dice at least five more times until you have at least six words.